Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

-The 2014 Occupational Outlook Handbook reports that employment of Dietitians is expected to increase by 21% from 2012 to 2022, faster than other occupations.
-The 2014 Occupational Outlook Handbook reports that Dietitians who are "Health Diagnosing and Treating" practitioners earn about $73,000.
-As with other professions, income will vary by region of the country, type of employment setting, scope of responsibility, and supply of qualified dietitians and nutritionists.
-According to the 2011 Compensation & Benefits Survey of the Dietetics Profession, income increases with years of experience, with the top 10 percent earning more than $77,590.
-According to the Academy of Nutrition and Dietetics, the median wage for RDs was $60,000 in 2013.
+The 2019 Occupational Outlook Handbook reports that employment of dietitians and nutritionists is expected to increase by 8% from 2019 to 2029, much faster than other occupations.
+The 2019 Occupational Outlook Handbook reported the median annual wage for dietitians and nutritionists as $61,270.
+According to the Academy of Nutrition and Dietetics, the median wage for Registered Dietitian Nutritionists (RDN) (not including nutritionists only) was higher, at $68,600 in 2019.
+As with other professions, income will vary by region of the country, type of employment setting, scope of responsibility, and supply of qualified dietitians.
+According to the 2019 Compensation & Benefits Survey of the Dietetics Profession, income increases with years of experience, practice area, and other factors, with the top 25 percent earning more than $83,200.

 The field of nutrition is one of the most dynamic, diverse professions.
 Thus, career opportunities are quite varied.
 For example, a solid background in the science of nutrition helps prepare you to: